BeratTezer/Robot-Modelling/README.md

     - "cd ~/robot_four/src/robot_model_pkg"
     - "mkdir urdf"
     - "cd ~/robot_four/src/robot_model_pkg/urdf"
-    - "gedit robot.xacro" You can find the content in related README file.
     - ![Untitled](https://github.com/BeratTezer/Robot-Modelling/assets/64587561/ff0ae5f7-4b33-4aa0-b0ff-5bdfbde2757e)
+    - "gedit robot.xacro" You can find content in the related README file.
+    - "gedit robot.gazebo" You can find content in the related README file.
+4. Create the launch file.
+    - "cd ~/robot_four/src/robot_model_pkg"
+    - "mkdir launch"
+    - "cd ~/robot_four/src/robot_model_pkg/launch"
+    - "gedit robot_xacro.launch" You can find content in the related README file.
+    - "cd ~/robot_four"

-    - ""
+    - "catkin_make"
+5. Launch the file.
+    - Go to a new terminal, "roscore"
+    - Return the terminal we working and "roslaunch robot_model_pkg robot_xacro.launch".
+Now we should see the model in the Gazebo.
+    - Go to a new terminal, "rosrun teleop_twist_keyboard teleop_twist_keyboard.py"
+6. Controls
+    - To investigate that are being used and published to.
+Go to new terminal and type:
+        * "rostopic echo /odom"
+        * "rostopic info /cmd_vel"